growth-team/pygrowth/README.md

 # pygrowth
-python package for GROWTH data analysis
+This python package provides analyses tools for public data from the GROWTH (Gamma-Ray Observation of Winter THundercloud) project.